 All over Iowa, homeowners are looking for an energy-efficient HVAC system for their homes, and many are choosing heat pumps.
 Since heat pumps resemble air conditioners, many people think that heat pumps are for cooling their homes only.
 However, heat pumps can also provide heat to your home in the winter.
-The expert team at Novak Heating, Air, and Duct Cleaning has the answers to all your heat pump questions.
+The expert team at Novak Heating, Air, and Duct Cleaning in Cedar Rapids, IA has the answers to all your heat pump questions.
 If you’ve ever wondered “how does a heat pump work in winter,” we’ve got you covered.

 How Do Heat Pumps Work in the Summer?

 There are two kinds of heat pumps, but they both work the same way.
 Heat pumps work by following the laws of thermodynamics.
 Heat flows naturally from high temperatures to colder temperatures.
 The two types of heat pumps are air source heat pumps and ground source heat pumps.
 Air source heat pumps move heat between the air outside a home and the air inside a home, while ground source heat pumps rely on coils that transfer heat from the consistent temperature of the earth.

 A heat pump is composed of an indoor unit and an outdoor unit.
 Each unit has coils inside that are connected between the indoor and outdoor units.
 If you’ve ever looked at the back of your refrigerator and have seen the coils behind it, they are very similar to what you might see inside your heat pump.
 In the summer, the interior coils work as an evaporator, absorbing heat from inside and releasing it outside, while the exterior coils condense the hot air to make it cool and transfer it inside.

 How Do Heat Pumps Work in the Winter?